Se habla español

 Tightened Border Security

-The proposal includes stricter border security measures intended to reduce unauthorized entry into the country.
+Project 2025 includes stricter border security measures.
+The goal is to reduce unauthorized entry into the United States.

 Elimination of Protections